harshal-rembhotkar/Vault-manager/README.md

 # go-website-health

-`go-website-health` is a tiny program written in Go that checks if a given domain is up or down.
+`go-website-health` is a program written in Go that checks if a given domain is up or down.
 It uses the TCP protocol to determine the reachability of the domain.

 # Installation